-The Group seeks to minimize credit risk through a careful analysis, applying strict standards of credit analysis to its debtors and counterparties, as well as a systematic monitoring of the economic environment and other aspects that may contribute to the deterioration of the quality of the credit granted.
+The Group seeks to minimize credit risk through careful analysis, applying strict standards of credit analysis to its debtors and counterparties, as well as a systematic monitoring of the economic environment and other aspects that may contribute to the deterioration of the quality of the credit granted.

 In addition, the Group seeks to mitigate credit risk through the diversification of the loan portfolio - by geographical area, counterparties, sectors of activity, entity types and instrument types.
-Credit Risk Management policies and procedures are subject to periodic review, being ratified by the competent body.
+Credit Risk Management policies and procedures are subject to periodic review.